 Chronic Stress Causes Sex Drive to Plummet

 There’s nothing more distracting than stress.
 Chronic stress impairs your ability to focus on the things that give you pleasure and leave you stuck in a rut of anxiety.
 Chronic Stress also contributes to Testosterone Deficiency and Low Libido, because it leads to the production of a catabolic hormone known as Cortisol.
-Cortisol is useful for helping us cope and manage during stressful situations, but Chronic Stress causes hormone balance to fall out of whack.
+Cortisol is useful for helping us cope with and manage stressful situations, but Chronic Stress causes hormone balance to fall out of whack.
 When the body produces too much Cortisol, it also releases less Testosterone.
 This is both terrible for your health and for your sex drive.

 Poor Sleep Leads to Lower Testosterone Levels

-Our bodies absolutely require sleep to function.
+Our bodies require sleep to function.
 Not only do we need sleep, but we need regular, refreshing sleep.
 Most adults require between seven and nine hours of sleep each night.
 If you don’t get enough rest, or if you have underlying issues which hinder your sleep quality, this directly suppresses Testosterone Production, as well as the secretion of Human Growth Hormone.
-Conditions like sleep apnea have a major effect on Testosterone Production and can contribute to Sexual Dysfunction.
+Conditions like sleep apnea have a significant effect on Testosterone Production and can contribute to Sexual Dysfunction.

 Statins Impair Sex Drive and Testosterone Production